ADVISORI Logo

 🛠 ️ Technical Implementation Approaches

-• Hashicorp Vault or AWS Secrets Manager for central secrets management
+• HashiCorp Vault or AWS Secrets Manager for centralized secrets management

-• Kubernetes-native solutions like Sealed Secrets or External Secrets Operator
+• Kubernetes-native solutions such as Sealed Secrets or External Secrets Operator

 • GitOps workflows with secure secrets handling